The Rise of Card Payments in the UK

 Even if you choose to take a risk and ignore the law, there's a good chance that your customers might be annoyed at the extra charge.

 Given the change was headline news in 2018, and it's been pretty well adhered to, some customers will be openly annoyed with you.
 Worse still, lots will be disgruntled and won't say anything at all.
 A portion will probably stop using you altogether, and you'll be the last to know.

-How Much Does it Cost to Take Card Payments?
+How Much Does it Cost to Take Card Payments in the UK?

 Charges tend to vary slightly depending on the supplier you choose to process your payments.

 Here are some example costs from one of our favourite service providers.
 Owned by PayPal, Zettle (formerly iZettle) provides a great balance of functionality, service, and cost:

 - Monthly cost: £FREE

 - Money arrives in your bank: 1 to 2 days

 - Xero accounting integration: Yes